Projections for Neutral Di-Boson and Di-Higgs Interactions at FCC-he Collider: CONCLUSION

 \section{CONCLUSION}

-In this letter, we have investigated the sensitivity on the Higgs boson couplings and Wilson coefficients in productions through NC mechanism for FCC-he.
+In this letter, we have investigated the sensitivity on the Higgs boson couplings and Wilson coefficients in productions through NC mechanism (in Fig. 1) for FCC-he.
+Since the process is possible through both $Z$ boson and $\gamma$ mediators, one should take into account the interference of VBF and PF processes with the right parameter set.
+We observed that $\Delta\phi$ variable which is strictly affected by detector parameters, is a key to separate interferences of both VBF and PF signals.
 It is observed that di-Higgs production through NC mechanism has a major sensitivity to $\bar{c}_{\gamma}$ and $\bar{c}_{H}$ coefficients within the considerations of electroweak precision measurements.
 FCC-he collider can cover $\bar{c}_{H}\:(\bar{c}_{\gamma})$ coefficients as in Fig.9 through NC processes with integrated limunosities up to $3\:(50)\:ab^{-1}$ respectively.
 On the other hand, one can reveal the corresponding Higgs couplings by obtaining limits of Wilson parametrization that is involved in Higgs productions at a specific limunosity.
 Thus, we present $g_{hh\gamma\gamma}/\tilde{g}_{hh\gamma\gamma}$, $g_{hhzz}$ and $\tilde{g}_{hhzz}$ in Fig. 10 that shows the required limunosities to discover these couplings.
 An integrated luminosity of $10\:ab^{-1}$ can set limits on these couplings {[}-0.0005, 0.0005{]}, {[}-0.05, 0.05{]} and {[}-0.012, 0.012{]} respectively.
+Although our approach is based on the single parameter dominance hypothesis, considering the Wilson coefficients, one can compare the $\bar{c}_{H}\:(\bar{c}_{\gamma})$ constraints obtained by LHC data in Ref \citep{key-30}.
+It is seen that LHC (with $L_{int}=3000\:fb^{-1}$) targeted to set similar limits on compared coefficients $\bar{c}_{H}\:(\bar{c}_{\gamma})$ with the FCC-he collider at the same luminosity levels.
+However, this comparison of different types of colliders should be made in the context of uncertainities and systematic errors on which FCC-he may have some advantages as a future collider.